-Since its inception, the Department of Anesthesia at the University of Iowa has educated more than 400 anesthesiologists.
-Eighteen former residents have served as heads of departments of anesthesiology at American medical colleges.
+Since its inception, the Department of Anesthesia at the University of Iowa has educated more than 400 anesthesiologists, and at least 18 former residents have served as heads of departments of anesthesiology at American medical colleges.

 The department has been, and continues to be, well-represented on editorial boards of major anesthesia journals.
-It provides refresher course lectures for the annual meeting of the American Society of Anesthesiologists, has physician-researchers who are recognized by the National Institute of Health as independently-funded principal investigators, provides many board examiners for the oral exams of the American Board of Anesthesiology; and has earned high national ranking because of these and other objective accomplishments.
+It provides refresher course lectures for the annual meeting of the American Society of Anesthesiologists, has physician-researchers who are recognized by the National Institutes of Health as independently funded principal investigators, provides many board examiners for the oral exams of the American Board of Anesthesiology, and has earned high national ranking because of these and other objective accomplishments.

 The Department of Anesthesia introduces second-year medical students to anesthesia as a specialty; helps third-year students develop concepts and technical skills related to resuscitation, airway management, and care of the unconscious patient; and offers fourth-year students intensive study in the specialty.
 It offers the following courses for medical students.
 For course descriptions and prerequisite information, see Courses in this section of the Catalog.

 |ANES:8401||Clinical Anesthesia Senior||arr.|

 |ANES:8495||Intensive Care Off Campus||arr.|

 |ANES:8499||Anesthesia Off Campus||arr.|

 The department's postgraduate and residency program involves diverse clinical experiences, seminars and teaching conferences, and ongoing research activities that help postgraduate students and residents develop the knowledge and skills required of an anesthesia specialist.

 ANES:6004 Scientific Principles for Anesthesia Practice 4 s.h.